Oakland Clippers: Overview

 The North American Soccer League was near collapse in September 1968.
 Having no possible League opponents west of Dallas, Texas and wanting to maintain the team while waiting for the NASL to become reconstituted, the Clippers began playing an independent schedule as the California Clippers against top foreign club teams.
 These efforts included bringing to the United States for the first time a team from the Soviet Union, league club champion Dynamo Kiev.
 The three-game match up was split with a win and a tie for each.

 Alarmed by the success of the Clippers and concerned that such an independent schedule might thwart plans for a reconstituted NASL, the United States Soccer-Football Association placed restrictions on the Clippers and prevented them from arranging any further international games.
 Just before the ban, the Clippers defeated Italian league champion Fiorentina in their final game by a score of 4-2 and posted an exhibition match record of 7-6-2.
 The Clippers ceased operations on June 4, 1969.
 The team's owners had lost $1.5 million while running the team and cited the dysfunctional relationship between various governing bodies as a reason for folding the team.

 Several Clippers players, as well as coach Ivan Toplak, went on to join the original San Jose Earthquakes team founded as a member of the North American Soccer League in 1974: Goalkeeper Mirko Stojanovic, leading scorer Ilija Mitić, Momčilo "Gabbo" Gavrić, and Milan Čop.

+Media coverage

+The Clippers had matches on CBS national TV, including both legs of the championship final.
+KPIX provided coverage, though the Clippers' home leg of the championship was blacked out locally.
+Locally, KTVU provided tape delayed matches.